AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Makoku (魔国, 'Devil Kingdom')

 The kingdom of the Oni, beings akin to Yokai but far more twisted and foul.
-It is believed that the demonic nature of the Oni came to be because Makoku is trapped at the centre of earth, locked away from seeing the clouds and the stars.
+It is believed that the demonic nature of the Oni came to be because Makoku is trapped at the centre of earth, locked away from seeing the suns and the stars.
 This realm is a place of heat and pain, terrain formed of the harshest crags and chasms and with the most extreme weather one could imagine.
 No mortal who has happened to venture here has ever returned.

 ## Godaikai (五大界, 'Five Realms')